 Change is not a static process.
-It does not come with a static manual.
-The actions listed here come from years of conversations, between ethnically diverse, Asian and Black people working in the arts and creative sector.
-And those conversations change over time.
-Our needs will change over time.
+It does not come with a manual.
+The actions listed below come from years of conversations between ethnically diverse, Asian and Black people working in the arts and creative sector.
+As our needs change over time, so will those conversations.

-This is what the UK's leading ethnically diverse arts leaders, and the workforce, have agreed are the priorities for the sector right now.
-It is far from being an exhaustive list - it is a set of guiding principles by which to effect change.
+Below, you can read what the UK's ethnically diverse arts leaders and workforce agree are the current priorities for the sector.
+This is far from being an exhaustive list – rather, it is a set of guiding principles by which to effect change.

-1. Introduce regular mandatory training in your places of work on racial equality, micro aggressions and cultural differences to ensure a safer environment and that people are talking about it from the start of getting back to work.
+1. Introduce regular mandatory training in your places of work on racial equality, micro aggressions and cultural differences to ensure a safer environment.

 But before you do anything else...